UMAprotocol/docs/docs/getting-started/synthetic-tokens.md

 sidebar_label: Priceless Contracts
 ---

 Decentralized oracle solutions today consist of API's that repeatedly submit price data on-chain to manage DeFi contracts.
-Solutions also have no way to dispute an incorrect price reported from an API.
+These solutions also have no way to dispute an incorrect price reported from an API.
 This makes contracts vulnerable to corruption, manipulation, flash loan attacks and ad-hoc market events.

 Priceless financial contracts are contracts that only require writing a price on-chain in the event of a dispute (which is designed to be rare).
 Priceless contracts minimize reliance on oracles, making contracts on UMA less vulnerable to attacks.